lumagateinc/Resource-Scheduler/README.md

 ### Connect Subscriptions<!-- omit in toc -->

+You can associate multiple subscriptions to a single Resource Scheduler instance.
+The only requirement is that the subscriptions are associated to the same Azure AD tenant as the Resource Scheduler instance.

 *To connect a new subscription to the Resource Scheduler instance, perform the following steps:*

 1. From the left menu, select **Subscriptions**.